 What is a mixed method study in research?

 A mixed method study uses multiple research approaches to answer complex questions.
-In UX research, this often means combining:
+In mixed methods UX research, this often means combining:

 • Hard numbers: Like conversion rates, time-on-task, or satisfaction scores